World’s End Sri Lanka – Hotels & Hikes on Horton Plains

 Following our chilly spell in the highlands of Sri Lanka, we were really looking forward to working our way down and south through the mountains to the coast around Tangalle.

-We still hadn’t worked out the best way to do this, but for the next 7 days in this trip we’d just planned to go with the flow…
+We still hadn’t planned the best way to do this.
+For the next 7 days of this trip, we’d decided to just go with the flow…

 If you enjoyed World’s End Sri Lanka, check out our Sri Lanka Travel Plan.
 You may also like: